ConservationInternational/trends.earth/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-`trends.earth.gee` is part of trends.earth
+`trends.earth-gee` is part of trends.earth

 [![trends.earth](https://s3.amazonaws.com/trends.earth/sharing/trends_earth_logo_bl_print_400width.png)](http://trends.earth)